-Action Note 1 Remove tools and other equipment fitted on the turning disc.
+Action Note 1 Remove any payload, tools or other equipment fitted on the turning disc.
 DressPack can stay fitted for the time being.
-This is done to achieve the best stability of the complete arm system, when it is resting by itself after removal.
+This is done to achieve the best stability of the arm assembly, when removing and lifting it, and when it is resting by itself after removal.